-When design information is not properly coordinated it creates the opportunity for risk during construction and therefore cost for KiwiRail in rework and alternative designs.
-KiwiRail's collaborative environment enables all project team members to come together during the design phase to coordinate design information without licencing or software being a barrier.
+When design information is not properly coordinated it creates introduces risk during construction and therefore potential costs for KiwiRail in rework and alternative designs.
+KiwiRail's collaborative environment enables all project team members to come together during the design phase to coordinate design information without specific software or licensing being a barrier.